 The solar array at Wheat Leasows in Telford (Pic: Telford Live)

-Council solar farm offline due to criminal damage
+Council solar farm partially offline due to criminal damage

 More robust security fences are planned at a council-owned solar farm in Telford which has suffered ‘criminal damage’, preventing the array generating electricity.